jannis2301/animal-fun-facts/README.md

 ## Project Prompt

-In this project, we have build a program that allows users to click an animal on the screen in order to have a fun fact pop up.
-Our program displays a selection of animals on the screen.
+In this project, we have build an application that allows users to click an animal on the screen in order to have a fun fact pop up.
+Our app displays a selection of animals on the screen.
 Clicking an animal will cause a fact to be randomly selected from a list of potential options.
 The selected fact will pop up on the screen.
 As we keep clicking, we are able to see different facts.

 ## Technologies